 What is a Startup?

-We define Startups as a business organisation formed to solve a unique problem or to create a novel product or service.
+We define Startups as business organisations formed to solve a unique problem or to create a novel product or service.
 Startups work on creating solutions that will be an answer to a pain point experienced.

 Start-ups are formed to incubate an idea, grow it, and make it available as a product or service to the public at large.
 Businesses on the other hand are focused on dealing with the available products and services.

 Startups are businesses, we do not deny that but they are a niche subset of the larger set of the business world.
 You can also say that Startups are businesses with a twist.